paul/table_printer/README.md

 You may pass in a configuration block that will allow you to specify the order that columns will be displayed, as well as change the format and justification.

+You also do not need to include the `TablePrinter` module, you can use the class directly.

 #### Column options

  * `:format`: May be a String, Symbol or Proc: